hirwablessing/ricky-morty-cartoon-collection/README.md

 - Refactor and refactor again.
 - Use `babel-plugin-styled-components` to remove unused css styles from styled components and also minify the generated css
 - Reduce app bundle size
+- Do proper code splitting so that components that aren't needed on the first load, are splitted away into their own separate chunks.

 ### Installation: